Newly diagnosed with epilepsy – your guide

 • Take your medicine regularly

-For your medicine to work well, it’s important to have a steady supply of medicine in your body.
+It’s important to take your epilepsy medicine as prescribed.
 Missing a dose can increase your risk of having a seizure.
 Your doctor should give you instructions on how much of your medicine to take and when to take it.

-If you have any problems with taking your medicine, like side effects or difficulty swallowing tablets, talk to your specialist or epilepsy specialist nurse.
+Talk to your specialist or epilepsy specialist nurse if you have any problems with taking your medicine.
+For example, side effects or difficulty swallowing tablets.
 They should be able to suggest changes to help.
 Our page on taking your epilepsy medicine has some suggestions to help make taking your medicine easier.

 • Know your rights